Getting Healthy After Addiction Rehab

 One of the greatest challenges after addiction treatment is healthy socialization.
 At least in the beginning, you’ll probably have to distance yourself from friends and acquaintances that you used to party with.

 You’re probably already working to restore the close relationships in your life, and that’s an excellent goal.
 Keep up with the supportive sober friends you made in rehab.
 In addition, seek out new friendships.
 Join a book club.
 Attend a class at the community college.
 Sign up for a team sport.
 Volunteer.
-Attend religious services or join a Bible study.
+Attend religious services.